d1joseph/d1joseph/README.md

 ## 🎯 Interests

-When I'm not coding, you'll find me:
+When I'm not developing software, you'll find me:
 - 🎮 PC gaming and board gaming
 - 📚 Learning about ancient and modern history
 - 🎨 Painting table top miniatures